tailrecursion/chasma/README.md

 A tiny transactional actor runtime in Clojure, inspired by [David McClain's Lisp Actors](https://github.com/dbmcclain/Lisp-Actors/tree/main#).

+**Note: This library is in active early development, highly experimental, and subject to change.**

 ## Problem

 Coordinating concurrent workflows typically requires explicit thread management, shared-state locks, or callback graphs.
 These approaches are brittle under contention and make it difficult to reason about when effects become visible.
 Chasma provides per-actor behaviors, transactional turns, and automatic retries so message handlers can stay pure and deterministic.